-As we enter a new year—and a new decade—many people feel inspired to think about what they want to achieve for better health and habits, memorable experiences and relationships, or work and creative pursuits.
+As we enter a new year many people feel inspired to think about what they want to achieve for better health and habits, memorable experiences and relationships, or work and creative pursuits.
 Setting goals is just the first step—to bring them to life successfully takes a plan.

 Use this tried-and-true SMART methodology to create your goals powerfully: